Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 That’s obvious, right?
 You have to know your audience if you want your email copywriting to resonate.

-Use Hello Bar’s A/B testing to figure out what your target audience wants out of your email marketing campaign.
+Use Hello Bar’s A/B testing to discover what your target audience wants from your email marketing campaign.
 Test different lead magnets, offers, and CTAs.

 You can also use other data you’ve collected from your audience.
 Polls and surveys work extremely well, too.